peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 ### What are the different types of architecture that the TOGAF standard deals with?

-1. Business Architecture: The business strategy, governance, organisation and key business processes.
+1. `Business Architecture`: The business strategy, governance, organisation and key business processes.

-1. Data Architecture: The structure of an organisations logical and physical data assets and data management resources.
+1. `Data Architecture`: The structure of an organisations logical and physical data assets and data management resources.

-1. Application Architecture: A blueprint for the individual application systems to be deployed, their interactions and their relationships to the core business processes of the organisation.
+1. `Application Architecture`: A blueprint for the individual application systems to be deployed, their interactions and their relationships to the core business processes of the organisation.

-1. Technology Architecture: The software and hardware capabilities that are required to support the deployment of business, data and application services.
+1. `Technology Architecture`: The software and hardware capabilities that are required to support the deployment of business, data and application services.
 This includes IT infrastructure, middleware, networks, comms, processing and standards.

 ### What are the TOGAF ADM phase names and the purpose of each phase?